survivejs/react-book/manuscript/04_implementing_notes.md

 ![`onEdit` flow](images/bind.png)

 A good first step towards this behavior is to create a stub.
-As `onEdit` is defined on `Note` level we'll need to pass `onEdit` handler through `Notes`.
+As `onEdit` is defined on `Note` level, we'll need to pass `onEdit` handler through `Notes`.
 So for the stub to work changes in two files are needed.
 Here's what it should look like for `App`.

 **app/components/App.jsx**